cadenzah/videojs-thumbnail-sprite/README.md

 - Easy to configure
 - Typescript support
 - Support using multiple sprite images for each sections of video

+## Demo
+You can see how it works on [the demo site](https://cadenzah.github.io/videojs-thumbnail-sprite).

 ## Install
 ```bash